 A high quality power supply filter/suppressor must be installed if the above conditions exist.
-Call the technical support phone number listed on the back cover of this manual for more information.
+Call the technical support phone number listed on the back cover of this manual or contact a local power filter/ suppressor supplier for more information.

-Note: Malfunctions caused by the power supply and the costs to install power supply filters are not covered under the limited warranty.
+Note: Malfunctions caused by the power supply and costs to install power supply filters are not covered under the limited warranty.